Pr1m3dCTF/blog/docs/CTF/writeups/2025/Cyber-Apocalypse-2025/crypto/twin-oracle.md

 3. Depart from the Sanctum
 ```

-+ The third option is nothing but to quit from the program
++ The third option is nothing but to quit the program

 ```py
 else: